SEEKINGBand to Join, Vocalist, Rhythm Guitar, Lead Guitar, Drums, Keyboard.

 Since 2017 Paolo is performing in the UK and Europe with Nitroville and he is available for sessions or studio works.
 Nitroville in 2018 supported Marco Mendoza with his Viva La Rock UK tour.

-Since 2018 Paolo is endorser for GRBass.
+Paolo is also endorser for GRBass and Maruszczyk artist.

 - Screen name: